kudelskisecurity/oramfs/README.md

 ## Foreground mode

-By default, the ORAMFS runs in the background.
+By default, `oramfs` runs in the background.
 Use `--foreground` to avoid that.

-Note that when ORAMFS runs in the foreground, it implies that manual mode is used.
+Note that when `oramfs` runs in the foreground, it implies that manual mode is used.

 ```
 oramfs mount myoram --foreground